wpilibsuite/frc-docs/source/docs/software/wpilib-tools/wpical/index.rst

     :alt: CalibdbOpenCVFormat

 .. important:: When uploading a CalibDB JSON, ensure that you download the calibration with the proper resolution selected.

+.. warning:: CalibDB calibrations have been known to fail when bad snapshots are taken.
+If your calibration data looks suspect, repeat calibration process again.

 Field Calibration
 -----------------